gibbs-codes/tvDashApi/SETUP_CHECKLIST.md

 ---

-**Congratulations!** 🎉 Your Living Art BFF API is now set up and running!
+**Congratulations!** 🎉 Your TV Dashboard API API is now set up and running!